 Bush honeysuckle is widespread throughout the campground and was not managed.

-Garlic mustard was mapped at site 38.
-A total of two plants were removed from this site (Figure 10).
+Garlic mustard was mapped at site 19 and 38.
+A total of four plants were removed from these two sites (Figure 11).

 Japanese barberry has not been observed at this facility since 2018.